 Rapid Application Development is a development model prioritizes rapid prototyping and quick feedback over long drawn out development and testing cycles.
 With rapid application development, developers can make multiple iterations and updates to a software rapidly without needing to start a development schedule from scratch each time.

 RAD is a development model that came into existence once developers realized the traditional waterfall model of development wasn’t very effective.

 A major flaw in the waterfall model is that once the program is in the testing phase, it becomes difficult to change the core functions and features of the software.
 This essentially leaves you with software that may or may not fit your evolving requirement.

-Rapid Application Development (RAD) was a development methodology that was conceived in the 1980s, so it’s definitely not something new.
+Rapid Application Development (RAD) was conceived in the 1980s, so it’s definitely not something new.
 But unlike the waterfall model, it’s not singular.
 It’s a continuous evolution of development philosophies according to the requirement at that particular time.